Repentance (1987 film)

 Repentance (მონანიება, translit.
-Monanieba; Покаяние, Pokayanie) is a 1984 Georgian Soviet art film directed by Tengiz Abuladze.
+Monanieba; Покаяние, Pokayanie) is a 1987 Soviet art film directed by Tengiz Abuladze.
 The film was produced in 1984, but it was banned from release in the Soviet Union for its semi-allegorical critique of Stalinism.
 It premiered at the 1987 Cannes Film Festival, winning the FIPRESCI Prize, Grand Prize of the Jury, and the Prize of the Ecumenical Jury.
 The film was selected as the Soviet entry for the Best Foreign Language Film at the 60th Academy Awards, but was not accepted as a nominee.
 In July 2021, the film was shown in the Cannes Classics section at the 2021 Cannes Film Festival.

 Plot

 Repentance is set in a small Georgian town.
 The film starts with the scene of a woman preparing cakes.
 A man in a chair is reading from a newspaper that the town's mayor, Varlam Aravidze (Avtandil Makharadze) has died.
 One day after the funeral the corpse of the mayor turns up in the garden of his son's house.
 The corpse is reburied, only to reappear again in the garden.
 A woman, Ketevan Barateli (Zeinab Botsvadze), is eventually arrested and accused of digging up the corpse.
 She defends herself and states that Varlam does not deserve to be buried as he was responsible for a Stalin-like regime of terror responsible for the disappearance of her parents and her friends.
 She is put on trial and gives her testimony, with the story of Varlam's regime being told in flashbacks.

 During the trial, Varlam's son Abel (Avtandil Makharadze) denies any wrongdoings by his father and his lawyer tries to get Ketevan declared insane.
 Varlam's grandson Tornike (Merab Ninidze) is shocked by the revelations about the crimes of his grandfather.
 He ultimately commits suicide.
 Abel himself then throws Varlam's corpse off a cliff on the outskirts of the town.

 At the end, the film returns to the scene of the woman preparing a cake.
 An old woman is asking her at the window whether this is the road that leads to the church.
 The woman replies that the road is Varlam Street and will not lead to the temple.
 The old woman replies: "What good is a road if it doesn't lead to a church?"